wp-plugins/wp-secure-image/readme.txt

 == Changelog ==

+= 0.9 =
+* Improved security to prevent remote execution.
+* Simplified Java check. and redirection for download.

 = 0.8 =
 * Fixed security flaw in upload function.
 * Tested and aproved for WordPress 3.9.